jur7/transcriber/README.md

 -   **Transcription History:** Stores and displays a history of your transcriptions.
 -   **Docker Deployment:** Easy deployment using Docker Compose.
 -   **File Cleanup:** Automatically deletes old temporary files to prevent storage issues.
+-   **Large File Handling:**  Handles audio files larger than 25MB (OpenAI Whisper's API limit) by splitting them into chunks for transcription.

 ## Prerequisites